Spalding University: Rankings

-In 2021, Spalding University was ranked the fifth best college in Kentucky by CollegeChoice, the sixth best college in Kentucky by Niche, and #298 in National Universities by U.S. News & World Report in 2021.
-In 2020, Spalding was ranked fifth best college with non-traditional schedules by College Raptor.
+In 2024, Spalding College was ranked #64 (tie) in the Regional Universities South category by U.S. News & World Report.

 Athletics

-Spalding athletic teams are the Golden Eagles.
-The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) since the 2009–10 academic year.
-They have become NCAA Division III full members since the 2012–13 school year.
-The Golden Eagles previously competed as an NCAA D-III Independent from 2007–08 to 2008–09; and in the Kentucky Intercollegiate Athletic Conference (KIAC; now known as the River States Conference (RSC) since the 2016–17 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1992–93 to 2006–07.
+The Spalding athletic teams are called the Golden Eagles.
+The university is a member of the Division III ranks of the National Collegiate Athletic Association (NCAA), primarily competing in the St. Louis Intercollegiate Athletic Conference (SLIAC) as a provisional member since the 2009–10 academic year (achieving D-III full member status in 2012–13).
+The Golden Eagles previously competed as an NCAA D-III Independent from 2007–08 to 2008–09; and in the Kentucky Intercollegiate Athletic Conference (KIAC; now known as the River States Conference (RSC) since 2016–17) of the National Association of Intercollegiate Athletics (NAIA) from 1992–93 to 2006–07.

-Spalding competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer and track & field; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
+Spalding competes in 15 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, lacrosse, soccer and track & field; while women's sports include basketball, cross country, golf, lacrosse, soccer, softball, track & field and volleyball.
+Men's volleyball will be added in the 2026 season (2025–26 school year) and will compete in the single-sport Midwest Collegiate Volleyball League.

 About 30 percent of Spalding's undergraduate students participate in varsity sports.
-Spalding's athletic director is Roger Burkman, who was a member of the University of Louisville's 1980 NCAA Division I basketball championship team.
+Spalding's athletic director is Brian Clinard.

-Mascot & Nickname
+Mascot and nickname

 In 2006, Spalding changed the name of its athletic nickname from Pelicans to Golden Eagles via a selection committee that included student input.
 The Golden Eagle was picked because it embodies strength, courage and strong vision.
 The image of the Pelican, which embodies peace, justice, service and spiritual values, remains on the university's official seal.
 In 2018, Spalding unveiled its first official Golden Eagle mascot, a blue-and-gold bird named Ollie, as selected by a campus-wide vote.